Affinity Designer vs Adobe Illustrator for Freelancers 2026: Which One Actually Wins?

 User Interface & Ease of Use

-Affinity Designer's interface is clean and well-organized — it doesn't feel as immediately overwhelming as Illustrator, which still carries menus dating back to the early 2000s.
-Both tools have a learning curve; that's just the nature of professional design software.
-Affinity Designer's "personas" system — switching between Vector, Pixel, and Export modes — takes some adjustment, but it clicks pretty fast once you get it.
+Affinity Designer's interface is clean and well-organized — it doesn't feel as immediately overwhelming as Illustrator, which still has layers of menus that honestly date back to the early 2000s.
+Both tools have a learning curve, don't let anyone tell you otherwise.
+Affinity Designer's "personas" system — switching between Vector, Pixel, and Export modes — takes some getting used to, but it clicks pretty fast.

-Illustrator had a visual refresh a few versions back, but it can still feel cluttered, especially if you're new to the app.
-The Properties panel helps surface options, but finding certain tools still requires digging through nested menus.
+Illustrator got a visual refresh a few versions back, but it can still feel cluttered, especially for newer users.
+The Properties panel helps surface common options, but finding certain tools still requires what I can only describe as menu archaeology.

 Core Vector Features

-Illustrator pulls ahead here, and it's not really close.
-The Pen tool depth, pathfinder operations, live paint, gradient mesh, and the breadth of type tools put it clearly in the lead.
+Illustrator wins here, and it's not really close.
+The Pen tool depth, pathfinder operations, live paint, gradient mesh, and the sheer breadth of type tools put it clearly ahead.
 The AI-powered Generative Recolor alone can run a logo through hundreds of color variations in seconds — that's legitimately impressive.

-But here's the deal: Affinity Designer handles roughly 90–95% of what most freelancers actually need day-to-day.
+That said — and this matters — Affinity Designer handles roughly 90–95% of what most freelancers actually need day-to-day.
 Logo work, icons, marketing materials, brand systems?
-Totally doable.
-Most people paying for Illustrator use maybe 40% of what it offers.
+Totally within its wheelhouse.
+Honestly, I think a lot of people pay for Illustrator's full feature depth and use maybe 40% of it.

 Winner: Adobe Illustrator